kylc/optik/README.md

 A fast inverse kinematics solver for arbitrary serial chains providing Rust, C++, and Python programming interfaces.

-The implementation is similar to TRAC-IK [[1]] in that a nonlinear optimization problem is formulated and minimized using an SLSQP solver [[2]].
+The implementation is similar to TRAC-IK [[1]] in that a nonlinear optimization problem is formulated and minimized.
 However, this work differs in a couple of ways:

 - The gradient of the objective function is computed analytically.
 This is an immediate performance improvement over finite difference approaches, because it requires only one evaluation of the forward kinematics per gradient evaluation.
 - Random restarting of the nonlinear solver is implemented in a work stealing parallel fashion, so that overall solve time is decreased thanks to the improved chance of finding a good seed.